 Handwriting is a combination of thoughts and alphabets imprinted on a paper by hand.
 The words that are written on the paper not only carry the visual essence but also the abstract one.
 But when handwriting is bad, there is an absence of cohesion between what meets the eye and the thought that is being conveyed.
 This happens due to the inability to understand the words that are written.

 Usually, the lack of interest and laziness are accounted for a bad handwriting, but bad handwriting can also happen due to Dysgraphia.
 It is a recognized medical condition that has a neurological origin and causes the messy handwriting in the child.
 Other ways by which parents can identify Dysgraphia are an awkward grip of the pencil, illegible handwriting, slow pace and trouble aligning the columns as well as the thoughts.

 Apart from messy handwriting, the downside that tags along with the condition are the constant badgering faced by the child at home and school, that may fill the child with reluctance towards writing and the end result could get even worse as the child may avoid writing completely.
 Thus, to prevent such a scenario, parents can follow the below-enlisted measures to help the child.

-Try a different writing font : Encouraging the child to try for different handwriting options like cursive writing or calligraphy can help the child explore his understanding towards writing alphabets, their spacing, and dimensions.
-This can further help them relax and be self-confident in their writing skills.
+Encouraging the child to try for different handwriting classes like cursive writing or calligraphy can help the child explore his understanding towards writing alphabets, their spacing, and dimensions.
+This can further help them relax and be self-confident in their handwriting skills.

 So wait no more and give a try to the above tips and try improving not only the handwriting beautifiction but also building the self-confidence, within the child.